SciBorgs/SciGuides/docs/lessons/IntroToSoftware.md

 3. **Sometimes we have 10+ people working on the code simultaneously, you can imagine how this would be problematic.**

->Because of this, **we divide up the work beforehand** and designate certain people to do certain things.
+Because of this, **we divide up the work beforehand** and designate certain people to do certain things.
 We also **code our parts separately** and then **combine them later on**.
 Additionally, all of our edits have to be **accessible from anywhere** in order for everyone to be able to see what is happening.
 This is why we **store our code online**.

 ## What do we use to collaborate?

-This is why we use **Git Project Management Software**.
+To collaborate, we use **Git Project Management Software**.
 Git gives us commands that allow us to:

 1. **Upload our code to the internet**
 2. **Download our code from the internet**